 Peter Zec transformed what had previously been a national evaluation platform into a leading internationally recognised award.
 In recognition of its increasingly international nature, he renamed the name of the distinction from the German “Roter Punkt” to the English “Red Dot”.
 Soon after, the newly designed logo created by Peter Schmidt was launched in its current form.

 Since 2005, the Red Dot Award celebrates not only product design and communication design: Designers and manufacturers as well as universities can also enter their prototypes and concepts in the Red Dot Award: Design Concept.
 The home of that award is the Red Dot Design Museum Singapore, which from 2018 is no longer the only museum in the Asia-Pacific region.
 Travellers and visitors can get an insight into the world of design in the Red Dot Design Museum Xiamen, located at Terminal 2 of Gaoqi Airport in China.

 With more than 18,000 entries yearly from design professionals, companies and organisations from over 70 countries, the Red Dot Award is now one of the world’s largest and the most renowned design competition.
-Moreover, Red Dot publishes yearbooks and specialist publications through the Red Dot Edition publishing company and combines different online portals, a design app and several museums as well as global exhibitions under its brand roof.
+Moreover, Red Dot publishes yearbooks and specialist publications through the Red Dot Edition publishing company and combines different online portals, several museums as well as global exhibitions under its brand roof.